Chimp Genetics

 Continue Reading

-Darwin’s premise on survival and struggle in nature paralleled Karl Marx’s premise on social class struggle.
+Darwin’s premise about survival and struggle in nature paralleled Karl Marx’s premise about class struggle.
 Marx summarized the importance of “struggle” in the first line of chapter one of The Communist Manifesto, published in 1848 –

 “The history of all hitherto existing society is the history of class struggles.”